Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Payment info does not match the factory - If they are a legitimate factory or supplier, they will always have a legitimate bank account.
 There are four major banks in China that they almost certainly will use: Industrial And Commercial Bank of China (aka ICBC), China Construction Bank, Agricultural Bank of China, and Bank of China.
 The account name should match the business name.

-• Selling products that do not exist or do not have access to - Unfortunately, most people you talk to fall into this category.
-Fortunately for you, this guide covers figuring out and weeding these people.
+• Selling products that do not exist or that you do not have access to—Unfortunately, most people you talk to fall into this category.
+Fortunately for you, this guide covers figuring out and weeding out these people.
 Most are easy to detect, but for many, they will be harder to detect.
 By the end of this guide, you should be an expert on eliminating illegitimate suppliers and leaving you only with some well-vetted legitimate suppliers.

 What types of companies should you work with, and which should you avoid?